wchoi11/notchmess/_posts/2019-11-23-acting-rationally.md

 the program, she does not consider these reasons for whatever reason.

 But one day, "on an impulse," she quits after these negative feelings grow too much for her to handle (p.504).
-She might call her action irrational since she still thinks her best judgment is to stick with the program, but a few years later she realizes why she felt so dissatisfied with the program.
+She might even call her action irrational since she still thinks her best judgment is to stick with the program.

+A few years
+later, now that she has settled into a new job, she realizes why she felt so dissatisfied with the program.
 Now, when someone asks her why she quit she says that her talents lied elsewhere and that the program did not fit her research interests.